khristinakokolus/cource_work_2nd_term/README.md

 Recipe selector and analyzer uses information from Spoonacular API and provides such information as:

-- comparative characteristics of recipes:
+* comparative characteristics of recipes:
---healthiness of selected recipes;
+  * healthiness of selected recipes;
 - creation of the web app
 - visualisation of the recipes' data